 Depending on the breed of dog that you have chosen, different dogs require brushing more frequently.
-If your new puppy is Golden Retriever then I hope you have invested in a long-standing dog brush!
+If your new puppy is a Bernese Mountain Dog for example, then I hope you have invested in a long-standing dog brush!

 That being said every dog loves to be brushed and the benefits are priceless.
 Be sure to introduce your young puppy to the dog brush in the early socialisation stage.
 If you have adopted an older dog, take the dog brush out at the same time every day and have him lay down in a quiet place.
 Both of you will soon come to love this regular pampering session.